AwesomeLime/AwesomeWindowsCustomizer/README.md

 - **Other** - setting up other functions
 - **Activation** - allows you to activate Windows and Office 2021
 - **Context menu** - setting up the context menu
-- **App settings** - setting the theme, language (only Russian for now) and resetting all program settings
+- **App settings** - setting the theme, language (Russian & English) and resetting all program settings
 - **About** - :)
 - ### Awesome Windows Customizer uses ONLY the registry and built-in Windows tools - slmgr, powercfg, cmd, etc.